npradaschnor/Fundamentals-of-Data-Analytics/README.md

 4. Explain why the dataset is interesting, referring to the plots and statistics above.

-For info about the assignment instruction: [assignment_instructions.pdf](https://github.com/npradaschnor/Fundamentals-of-Data-Analytics/blob/master/assignment_instructions.pdf)
+For info about the assignment instructions: [assignment_instructions.pdf](https://github.com/npradaschnor/Fundamentals-of-Data-Analytics/blob/master/assignment_instructions.pdf)